Poptartkay/Challenge-1/README.md

 Challenge-1
 ## Description:
-In this Challenge we were given a webpage in which wwe had to make it more accessbile, and more optimized for search engines.
+In this Challenge we were given a webpage in which we had to make it more accessible, and more optimized for search engines.
 While going into this challenge I felt I had no idea what any of that meant, and can confidentally say that I still probably don't, I can say that I feel more confident about my repo's and how to properly deploy and work